olayasturias/uw_img_sim/README.md

 -   `winsize`: size of Gaussian kernel that performs the depth blurring.
 -   `attenuation`: attenuation and scattering parameter.
 -   `alpha`: superposition between the original the stylized frame.
+-   `nlights`: number of artificial lights to add.
+Default: `2`.
+-   `light-pose`: position of the lights.
+Could be Bottom or Top and Left or Right.
+Write two characters for each light indicating the position.
+Default: `BRBL`, corresponding to Bottom Right and Bottom Left.

 A bag file will be saved with the same topics as the input bag, but with the selected image topic stylized according to the chosen model.